Online Records Index

 Church: indexed names from church registers, minute books, and other documents.
 In some cases, more information or original images may be available; please inquire.
 (New content occasionally.)
 List of indexed church records.
 See also transcriptions of church records.

 Death: most entries are from a survey of all legible Livingston County burial markers up to 1885, created by the County Historian's Office in 1945.
 All available information from this survey is online.
-All entries from other sources will cite the source in the References field and show a "N" in the Marked Graves field - it does not necessarily mean the individual is in an unmarked grave.
-To check for more obituaries from the Rochester Democrat and Chronicle, visit their website.
+Check for obituaries from the Rochester Democrat and Chronicle website.
 (New content every week.)

 Ledger: includes entries from various business, school, and organization ledgers, as well as scattered vital records.
 Questions?
 Please ask.
-List of indexed Ledgers.
+Click for a list of indexed ledgers.
 (New content occasionally.)

 Marriage: entries from the Livingston County Clerk's Record of Marriages, 1918-1935.
 Some entries may be from an index only with no other information available.
 These will be identified in the Notes field.
 Others are from the actual marriage license, so upon request more information will be available.
 Click on the number linked in the record to find the spouse's name.
 Original images may be available from FamilySearch.
 (Series complete.)